djamespi/TicTacToe/README.md

 # TicTacToe
-This is a mini game project that runs a tictactoe game for two players
+This is a mini game project that runs a tictactoe game for two players (source code is confidential)